‘Demon Slayer’ Watch Order (Series & Movie, Chronologically)

 Will there be more Demon Slayer seasons?

 No, there won’t be more traditional seasons after Season 4.
-The anime has adapted most of the manga, and the final Infinity Castle Arc is being released as a movie trilogy.
-The first part, titled Part 1: Akaza Returns, has already been released.
+The anime has adapted the manga in full, and the concluding Infinity Castle Arc is being released as a trilogy of films.
+The first film, ‘Demon Slayer: Kimetsu no Yaiba The Movie: Infinity Castle’ (Part 1: Akaza Returns), completed its theatrical run on April 9, 2026, and is now streaming on Crunchyroll.

 Have something to add?
 Let us know in the comments!